Yushan: The Ultimate Hiking Guide to Taiwan's Highest Mountain, Unveiling Routes from Easy to Epic!

 Then, go to Paiyun Mountaineering Center and check in with the staffer during office hours (6:30 to 17:00).
 They will scan your ID/passport.

-If you plan to hike Yushan Main Peak in a day and start before 6:30, you must self-check in and scan your ID/passport at the window next to the water fountain.
-If the scanner doesn't work, please check in with the staff at Paiyun Lodge.
+If you plan to hike Yushan Main Peak in a day and start before 6:30, international hikers check in when they arrive at Paiyun Lodge.

 Alert: Falling Rocks!